 The Compact EnviroLAV is becoming an increasingly popular option for both above and below ground sites.
 Its small footprint is less than 1.5m2, and the portable design is perfect for sites where space is a limiting factor.
 The toilet features a 600 Litre waste tank and fold-away steps for further maximisation of space.

-The compact mine toilet offers many of the same benefits as the standard design, including:
+The compact underground mine toilet offers many of the same benefits as the standard design, including:

 - Pneumatic or electric operation